December 02, 2022

 Another way to learn about composure in stressful flight situations is to read about how pilots have dealt with emergencies, both successfully and, tragically, less successfully.
-For example, the study linked to above shows that it’s easier to maintain your composure when you’re well-trained, well-rested, have developed strong decision-making skills, and are cognitively flexible.
+For example, the study linked above shows that it’s easier to maintain your composure when you’re:

 While the path to becoming a pilot will depend on your life circumstances and your preferences, the skills and qualities you’ll need to develop are universal.
 Check out PlaneEnglish’s resources and download our app today to begin gaining confidence in communicating with air traffic control.